 Committee Membership and Meetings

-All Members of the Committee are Independent Non-Executive Directors with Nick Hewson, the Senior Independent Director, being Chair of the Committee.
-The other Members of the Committee during the period ended 30 June 2019 were Debbie Hewitt, Sir Michael Lyons, Vanda Murray and Nicky Dulieu.
+There are four Members of the Committee, each of which are Independent Non-Executive Directors, with myself, the Senior Independent Director, as Chair of the Committee.
+The other Members of the Committee during the 2020 financial year were Sir Michael Lyons, Vanda Murray and Nicky Dulieu.
 The Company Secretary acts as Secretary to the Committee.

-As stated in my introduction above, Nicky Dulieu joined as a Member of the Board and the Committee with effect from 7 November 2018.
+As stated in my introduction above, Nicky Dulieu joined as a Member of the Board and the Committee on 6 November 2019.

 Table of Attendance